Slow graph bootstrap percolation II: Accelerating properties: Concluding remarks

 \begin{exmp} Let $T=K_{1,t-1}$ be the $t$-vertex star.
 Then $M_T(n)=t-1$ for all $n$ sufficiently large. \end{exmp} \begin{proof} The upper bound was already shown in Lemma \ref{lem:star}, so it suffices to prove a lower bound.
-For this, we take $G$ to be the disjoint union of the stars $K_{1,s}$ , $1\leq s \leq t-2$ and a set $W$ of $n-\binom{t}2+1$ isolated vertices.
+For this, we take $G$ to be the disjoint union of the stars $K_{1,s}$, $1\leq s \leq t-2$ and a set $W$ of $n-\binom{t}2+1$ isolated vertices.
 The $K_{1,t-1}$-process $(G_i)_{i\geq 0}$ on $G$ runs for $t-1$ steps before stabilising at the complete graph.
-Indeed, for $1\leq i \leq t-2$, exactly one vertex becomes universal at time step $i$ and the degree of all vertices in $W$ increases by 1.
-Then at time step $t-1$, all missing edges are added. \end{proof}
+Indeed, for $1\leq i \leq t-3$, exactly one vertex becomes universal at time step $i$ and the degree of all vertices in $W$ increases by 1.
+At time step $t-2$ all degree-one vertices in $G$ become universal and $W$ remains an independent set.
+Finally at time step $t-1$, all missing edges are added. \end{proof}

 We actually expect that this example is best possible and pose the following conjecture, which would establish that $M^*(t)=t-1$.

 \begin{conj} For all $t\in \NN$ and $n\in \NN$ sufficiently large, $M_T(n)\leq t-1$ for any $t$-vertex tree $T$. \end{conj}